-Since making South Florida his home in 2001, Satterwhite has been a frequent guest musician with many orchestras, including the Alabama Symphony, Florida Orchestra, Naples Philharmonic, Florida Philharmonic, Jacksonville Symphony and the Palm Beach Opera Orchestra.
+Since making South Florida his home in 2001, Satterwhite has been a frequent guest musician with many orchestras, including The Cleveland Orchestra, Alabama Symphony, Florida Orchestra, Naples Philharmonic, Florida Philharmonic, Jacksonville Symphony, and the Palm Beach Opera Orchestra.
 As a recording musician, he can be heard with artists from Renee Fleming to Rihanna.
-He currently serves as bass trombonist of the Florida Symphony/Florida Grand Opera Orchestra and as principal tuba of the Miami City Ballet Orchestra and the Greater Palm Beach Symphony.
+He currently serves as bass trombonist of the Florida Grand Opera Orchestra and the Palm Beach Symphony.

-A lifelong member of the American Federation of Musicians, Satterwhite has served as an executive board member and president of Local 655, South Florida Musicians Association.
+A lifelong member of the American Federation of Musicians, Satterwhite has served as an Executive Board Member, Vice President, and President and of Local 655, South Florida Musicians Association.

-Satterwhite has been an adjunct faculty member of the North Texas State University School of Music, Professor of Trombone for the Corporacion Cultural de Santiago and an Artist-in-Residence at the Dreyfoos School of the Arts.
-In addition to his position at Lynn University, he is presently Adjunct Professor of Low Brass at Palm Beach Atlantic University and spends his summers in western North Carolina as a member of the artist faculty of Brevard Music Center.
+Satterwhite has been an adjunct faculty member of the North Texas State University School of Music, Professor of Trombone for the Corporacion Cultural de Santiago, an Artist-in-Residence at the Dreyfoos School of the Arts, and Adjunct Professor of Low Brass at Palm Beach Atlantic University.
+He spends his summers in western North Carolina as a member of the artist faculty of Brevard Music Center.

 - B.M., Mars Hill College